loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 * at least 16MB of flash storage (so I'm not having to expand storage onto an [extroot](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) like I [used to do](https://loganmarchione.com/2015/02/openwrt-with-openvpn-client-on-tp-link-tl-mr3020/#configure-extroot))
 * at least two ethernet ports (WAN and LAN)
 * at least two radios (WAN and LAN)
-* preferably had USB-C power input
+* USB-C power input
-* preferably had 802.11ac (WiFi 5)
+* 802.11ac (WiFi 5) or newer

-It just so happened that [GL.iNet](https://www.gl-inet.com/) makes a bunch of full-size and travel routers that all run a custom version of OpenWrt.
+It just so happens that [GL.iNet](https://www.gl-inet.com/) makes a bunch of full-size and travel routers that all run a custom version of OpenWrt.
 This was a great starting place, and I started looking at the OpenWrt [Table of Hardware](https://openwrt.org/toh/start) (ToH).
 The GL.iNet hardware was perfectly suited to my use case, so it was just a matter of picking a model that had the specs I wanted and was easily available.
 I ended up choosing the [Beryl (GL-MT1300)](https://www.gl-inet.com/products/gl-mt1300/).

 {{< figure src="20231121_001.jpg" width="100%" alt="beryl (GL-MT1300)" attr="Image from GL.iNet" attrlink="https://www.gl-inet.com/products/gl-mt1300/">}}